|Farah Monzur, MD, GI Fellowship Program Director|

-Welcome to the Stony Brook Gastroenterology and Hepatology fellowship training program.
-We offer a three-year ACGME accredited fellowship training program with three fellowship positions per year.
-Additionally, we offer a one year interventional endoscopy fellowship (click HERE for more information).
+Welcome to the Stony Brook Gastroenterology and Hepatology Fellowship Training Program!
+We offer a three-year ACGME-accredited fellowship training program with four fellowship positions per year for a total of 12 gastroenterology fellows.
+Additionally, we offer a one-year interventional endoscopy fellowship (click HERE for more information).

-Our fellows obtain well rounded training in all aspects of Gastroenterology and Hepatology to help nurture the generation of skilled academicians, clinicians and researchers in the field of Gastroenterology & Hepatology.
-Helping us achieve this goal is the backing of one of the best universities in the nation, Stony Brook University; incorporating an excellent faculty, competent and supportive staff with outstanding clinical and research facilities.
+Our fellowship program is dedicated to training fellows in all aspects of gastroenterology and hepatology, helping them to become skilled academicians, clinicians and researchers.
+This mission is supported by one of the best universities in the nation, Stony Brook University.
+We have the benefit of having excellent faculty and staff as well as outstanding clinical and research facilities.

-The two clinical training sites, Stony Brook University Hospital, which is Suffolk County’s major tertiary referral center, and the Northport VA Medical Center, allow our trainees to experience a diverse patient population and a wide range of pathology.
+We have two clinical training sites, Stony Brook University Hospital and the Northport VA Medical Center.
+Stony Brook serves as Suffolk County’s major tertiary referral center.
+Both centers allow our trainees to experience a diverse patient population and a wide range of pathology.

 Farah Monzur, MD

-Associate Program Director, Stony Brook University Gastroenterology Fellowship
+Associate Program Director, Stony Brook University GI Fellowship Program